a-n-rose/Vocab-Collector-and-Tester/README.md

 User can create a username and with that username create multiple vocabulary lists.
 The user can add new words with a meaning and tags to those lists.

 ## ToDo:
-* fix new user function - don't want to add user if user already exists
 * extend unittesting to sql functions..
 * create quiz functionality
 * add tag sorting functionality
+* way to see all words in the list